 A: It’s fine to sharpen your chainsaw since it gets dull the more you use it.
 If you notice that you use more pressure to cut through wood or that the chainsaw smokes even when lubricated, then you may have to sharpen it.
 A dull chainsaw also rattles or pulls in one direction.
 Get an expert to sharpen the tool for you to avoid damaging it.

 Our top pick is the WORX Powered Chain Saw.
 The chainsaw is easy to handle, great for a variety of jobs, and has a prevention brake designed to guarantee your safety.
 It’s also a low-maintenance tool, and you will never have to worry about running out of battery power in the middle of a job.

-Alternatively, you could choose the Remington Limb N Trim Electric Chainsaw, which is a great budget-friendly option.
+Alternatively, you could choose the Sun Joe SWJ599E 14-inch Electric Handheld Chainsaw, which is a great budget-friendly option.